pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`return a buffer view of the Surface's pixels.`
       | :sg:`get_view(kind='2', /) -> BufferProxy`

-      Return an object which exports a Surface's internal pixel buffer as a C level array struct, Python level array interface or a C level buffer interface.
+      Return an object which exports a surface's internal pixel buffer as a C level array struct, Python level array interface or a C level buffer interface.
 The new buffer protocol is supported.